Chair, Professor Jillian Lederhouse

 The education courses required for Foreign Language Special Certificate candidates (K-12) include EDUC 135, 136, 136L, 225, 225L, 324L, 305, 305L, 306, , 494, and 497.
 A minimum of 100 hours of clinical experiences is required prior to student teaching.
 This includes four required experiences: EDUC 136L, 225L, , and 324L; or other experiences approved by the Department of Education may also count toward the 100 hours.

 The education courses required for the Music Special Certificate candidates (K-12) include EDUC 135, 136, 225, 225L, 305, 305L, 494, , and 497.
 Candidates should follow the B.M.E. guidelines for completion of additional clinical experiences.

 Semester hours counted for the purpose of meeting the general education requirements may also be counted for the certification major field of specialization.

-In order to complete certification, candidates must also take and pass the Illinois Basic Skills Test, the content-area test for their major field of specialization, and the Assessment of Professional Teaching for grades K-12.
+In order to complete certification, candidates must also take and pass the Illinois Test of Academic Proficiency, the content-area test for their major field of specialization, and the Assessment of Professional Teaching for grades K-12.
 No candidate may attempt to pass the same Illinois certification test more than five times.